viamrobotics/docs/docs/tutorials/projects/verification-system.md

 # SMEs: Bijan Haney
 ---

-Follow this tutorial to create a simple security system with visual people detection to alarm, and facial recognition to disarm.
+Follow this tutorial to create your own machine learning (ML) enabled security system, or, "verification system."
-In this project, you will create a security system with facial recognition to "verify" whether intruders present are recognized by your system and can disable your alarm.
-To accomplish this on your machine, you will configure an [`mlmodel` person detector](#configure-an-mlmodel-person-detector) and [facial detector](#configure-a-facial-detector) together in the [`verification-system` module](https://app.viam.com/module/viam-labs/verification-system).

-The verification system module itself is a model of [vision service classifier](/ml/vision/classification/), a type of vision service that returns labels for a given image, but it works because of these layered [vision service detectors](/ml/vision/detection/), object detectors which return bounding boxes drawn around the identified objects.
+The verification system configuration you will use in this project combines two detectors: The first detector detects whether there are people present, thanks to a person-detection ML model you train yourself.
+You give the second detector photos of known faces and it tells you if a person is recognized.

+The verification system has three possible layers of detectors.
+You layer them together so that objects detected in the images your verification's system camera captures point to countdown, alarmed, or disarmed states.
-With the combination of detectors you configure on your machine, your verification system will trigger a countdown when it detects people and disarm the alarm if it detects your face with the facial detector within the countdown period.
+With our recommended combination of detectors, your verification system will trigger a countdown when it detects people and disarm the alarm if it detects your face with the facial detector within the countdown period.

 For example: